RinCynar/aGmua/_posts/2024-06-01-BUILE-YOUR-WEBSITE-FOR-FREE.md

 ### Make modifications to the repository you just created
 Generally speaking, template providers will provide relevant tools and instructions.
 The following takes the Chirpy template as an example.
+The following is from the official Chirpy documentation

 ## Prerequisites